adbenoit-9/42_cub3D/README.md

 # How to play

 ### Linux
-If you are on linux, you need to get the appropriate version of cub3d.
-Please do `git checkout linux`
+If you are on linux, you need to get the appropriate version of cub3d : `git checkout linux`

 ### Compilation
 `make bonus`